-WSA pays full regard to Keeping children safe in education 2023.
+Wootton St Andrew's C of E Primary School pays full regard to Keeping Children Safe in Education 2024.
 We ensure that all appropriate measures are applied in relation to everyone who works in the school.
-Safer recruitment practice includes scrutinising applicants, verifying identity, academic and vocational qualifications, obtaining professional references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
+Safer recruitment practice includes at least one staff member on the interview panel trained in safer recruitment, scrutinising applicants, verifying identity, academic and vocational qualifications, obtaining professional references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and all relevant safer recruitment checks, e.g. Disclosure and Barring Service and right to work in the UK checks etc.

-WSA will maintain a single central record (SCR) for all staff (including teacher trainees, agency and third party supply staff) of pre-appointment checks, including: -
+Wootton St Andrew's C of E Primary School will maintain a single central record (SCR) for all staff (including teacher trainees, agency and third party supply staff) of pre-appointment checks, the DSL/Head teacher will check the SCR is maintained in line with Keeping Children Safe in Education 2024 Part 3 - Safer Recruitment